magrilu/magrilu.github.io/_pages/iacv.md

 Border="0"  width="200" height="auto">
 #####   Politecnico di Milano, 2024/2025

-This page collects some material for the the practical sessions of Image Analysis and Computer Vision course taught by Prof. Caglioti.
-You can consult weebep for other resources.
+This page collects some material for the the practical sessions of Image Analysis and Computer Vision taught by Prof. Caglioti.
+Please consult weebep for other resources.

 ***